ozrien/ROS_CTRE/README.md

 * Multi device procedure: extract ips of desired master and desire other device.
 Make sure both devices can ping each other. `export ROS_MASTER_URI=http://10.0.0.8:11311` on the other device replacing 10.0.0.8 with the master ip.
 Test this set up by with ros topic list and then by echoing a topic.
 See http://wiki.ros.org/ROS/Tutorials/MultipleMachines for troubleshooting.
 (I tested and this does work on the CTR network.
 This setup may not be stable on other networks, static ips are desireable to improve stability.

 # Zebracorns
-Special thanks to the [Zebracorns-FRC900](https://team900.org/) for contributing their talon interface ROS package!
+Special thanks to the [Zebracorns-FRC900](https://team900.org/) for contributing their talon interface ROS package and hardware interface node!